Interview: Pierre Markotanyos, Aux 33 Tours and Return to Analog Records

 What shifts have you noticed in the Quebec music scene since your early days in it?

 Quebec has a very diverse music scene, a little better than Toronto, I think.
-Montreal is one of those places in Canada that is home to families who have immigrated from somewhere else.
+Montreal is one of those places in Canada that is home to families who have immigrated from elsewhere.
 I'm the son of a Hungarian immigrant who came here in 57.
 Most of my friends were all either Greek or Hungarian, Eastern European, France or UK.
-There was a lot of culture that was assimilated when they came in and embraced whatever music there was in North America.
+There was a lot of culture assimilated when they came in, and they embraced whatever music there was in North America.

-There was a lot of jazz that came up from New York City from Americans who moved to Montreal and Quebec.
-There were a lot more English speakers in the 60s and 70s in Quebec than there are right now.
+There was a lot of jazz that came out of New York City, from Americans who moved to Montreal and Quebec.
+There were many more English speakers in Quebec in the 60s and 70s than there are now.
 Quebecers are now mostly fully bilingual.
 I still prefer English music, even though I do listen to a lot of French music.
-English Rock and Jazz is still what predominantly what sells in record stores.
+English Rock and Jazz are still what predominantly sell in record stores.

 What’s your approach to managing and replenishing stock at the store?

-We have about 50,000 records on the floor all the time; 45% new, 55% used.
+We have about 50,000 records on the floor at all times: 45% new, 55% used.
 That's always been our strength at Aux 33 Tours because I accumulated a lot of used records even before opening.
 We purchase large collections all the time.
-As the owner, I'm the one who's on the road from Monday to Friday buying record collections in people's houses and doing massive evaluations of anywhere from 11,000 records to 20,000 records.
-We go through lots of records a week, so we always replenish.
-Also, we work with all of the major labels, resellers or distributors across the world so if we have 20,000 new records in the store, it's because we're buying from different countries and different distributors.
+As the owner, I'm the one on the road from Monday to Friday, buying record collections in people's houses and doing massive evaluations of anywhere from 11,000 to 20,000 records.
+We go through a lot of records each week, so we always replenish.
+Also, we work with all the major labels, resellers, and distributors worldwide, so if we have 20,000 new records in the store, it's because we're buying from different countries and distributors.

 Now, I think it's getting harder and harder to find used records.
-There's a lot more people digging and a lot more people in the business trying to sell on eBay.
-It's not the 90s and 2000s where you were buying records everywhere for a dollar.
-Now, if you open a shop and don't have used inventory, you're just like HMV or a Sunrise Records.
+There are a lot more people digging and a lot more people in the business trying to sell on eBay.
+It's not the 90s and 2000s, when you were buying records everywhere for a dollar.
+Now, if you open a shop and don't have used inventory, you're just like HMV or Sunrise Records.
 Part of the fun of digging in record shops is digging in used records.
 You need to stock up on used goods.
 If you don't have any Dolly Parton in stock, you're not going to survive.

 Why did you start the record label?

 I opened the label in 2015.
-In the process of digitizing our catalog, we identified a few rare titles from the 60s and 70s, that would come in once a year that had demand.
-I went out and tried to buy the rights to the albums and found a couple of people that wanted to give us the rights to press their albums.
+In the process of digitizing our catalogue, we identified a few rare titles from the 60s and 70s that would come in once a year and had demand for them.
+I went out and tried to buy the rights to the albums and found a couple of people who wanted to give us the rights to press their albums.
 That’s how Return To Analog began.

-We started with RTA001 in 2015 and now we're at RTA170.
+We started with RTA001 in 2015, and now we're at RTA170.
 Most were pressed at Precision Record Pressing, especially in the last 10 years.
-Starting the label was meant to promote Quebec music and be a Quebec-based reissue label for rare stuff from the 60s and 70s that were exportable into other French-speaking countries.
+Starting the label was meant to promote Quebec music and to be a Quebec-based reissue label for rare material from the 60s and 70s that could be exported to other French-speaking countries.
 So, French-Canadian, Garage Rock, Psych, Prog, Pop, any titles with low press runs that are only available in Quebec.
 I signed some current artists and extended it to Anglo-Canadian titles.
 Three or four years ago, Return to Analog International to include American and African titles.

 We try to source more obscure titles that have smaller demand but still enough, strong enough to press a few hundred copies or 500 copies.
-Some titles are slow sellers and some of them are great sellers.
-We're not doing it for the money and more for the passion and building a catalogue of really interesting titles.
-I supervised every title that we did, so I know the quality and I know they're well done.
+Some titles are slow sellers, and others are great sellers.
+We're not doing it for the money, but more for the passion and building a catalogue of really interesting titles.
+I supervised every title we did, so I know the quality and that they're well done.

 What’s the most rewarding part about owning a record shop?